What is an Inverted Nipple?

 No - corrective surgery can be carried out to treat a number of other issues and make different cosmetic changes.
 Among these changes are nipple realignment, during which the nipples are adjusted to be even with one another, a nipple lift to raise them back to a “pert” position, and areola reduction, a popular cosmetic surgery to reduce the size of the coloured part around the nipple.

 Nipples can be uneven when compared between the two breasts; one may be higher or lower than the other, for example.
 In fact, asymmetrical nipples are quite common.
 This unevenness can be corrected with a simple nipple realignment surgery.
 The tissue is removed around the nipple, and it is repositioned by the surgeon to become more even.
 If the nipple is too low however, you may need a different surgery called a mastopexy to readjust it appropriately.
-The procedure can be carried out under a local anesthesia as an outpatient surgery, and there is generally a short recovery time.
+The procedure can be carried out under a local anaesthesia as an outpatient surgery, and there is generally a short recovery time.

-Breastfeeding and the natural aging process can cause breast to sag, leaving nipples pointing downwards.
+Breastfeeding and the natural ageing process can cause the breast to sag, leaving nipples pointing downwards.
 In order to correct this, a nipple lift procedure can be carried out.
 The breasts will remain the same, but the nipples and areola will be adjusted to a higher level.
-The outpatient procedure is carried out under a local anesthetic, and only takes about half an hour.
+The outpatient procedure is carried out under a local anaesthetic and only takes about half an hour.
 During this time, the surgeon will lift the nipples to a more natural height, ensuring the nerves and blood vessels remain intact.
 There is normally a small scar around the top of the nipple, but this will fade in time.

 The areola is the pigmented area around the nipple.
 It can be the case that this is large and disproportionate to the nipple itself, which can be corrected with a cosmetic procedure known as areola reduction.
 The average areola should measure around 4.7cm, and so anything larger than this could be reduced with a simple surgery.
 A circular area of the outer areola is removed, and the surrounding skin pulled tight to compensate for it.
 Dissolvable stitches are used to complete the surgery, after which the reduction will be permanent with little scarring to show for it.